Surfer supports four different types of servers from which to download data, and each server type provides a different type of data:

 - WMS servers: These servers provide image files (e.g. TIF), and you can use them as base maps or as grid-files (although there are no real world Z values).
 It’s just an image.
-Many of the imagery provided are satellite or aerial photography, but it could also be an image of boundaries or locations.
+Many of the images provided are satellite or aerial photography, but they could also be images of boundaries or point locations.
 The default WMS servers are in the US Imagery and Worldwide Imagery categories.

 - OSM servers: Like WMS servers, these servers provide image files and are best used for base maps.
-Many of the imagery provided are maps including roads, streets, and boundaries.
-The default OSM servers are in the OpenStreetMaps Imagery category.
+Many of the images provided are maps including roads, streets, and boundaries.

 - WCS servers: These servers provide grid data, and you can use them to create any grid-based maps.
 They’re grid files, and so you can only create grid-based maps from them.
-There are no default WCS servers at this time.
+There are no default WCS servers at this time but you can add one yourself by following the instructions in this article: Add a WMS, OSM, WFS, or WCS server to Surfer.

 WMS server image example: